 Worship of Shango Today

 Shango remains a central figure in Yoruba religious practices today.
-Devotees honour him with elaborate rituals that include drumming, dancing, and offering foods such as amala (a type of yam flour) and ewedu (a type of green vegetable).
+Devotees honour him with elaborate rituals that include drumming, dancing, and food offerings such as amala (a type of yam flour) and ewedu (a type of green vegetable).

 The Shango Festival, held annually in Oyo, is a major event where followers gather to pay homage to the Orisha, seeking his blessings and protection.

-Interestingly, Shango’s influence has travelled far beyond the borders of Nigeria.
-In the Americas, where enslaved Africans brought their religions, Shango has become an important figure in Afro-Caribbean religions like Santería in Cuba and Candomblé in Brazil.
+Interestingly, Shango’s influence has travelled far beyond Nigeria’s borders.
+In the Americas, enslaved Africans brought their religion with them.
+Shango has become an important figure in Afro-Caribbean religions like Santería in Cuba and Candomblé in Brazil.